Skip to content

 While many authors use Google Docs with success, I personally do not like this program.
 It’s great for sharing documents with others, including your editor, but I have had many issues working in it with bigger documents (which manuscripts often are!).
 While editing, I’ve had the program delete tons of my in-line edits and comments without a trace, creating a frustrating situation of wasted time and tedious repetition.
 Use with caution.

-Editor’s Note: Joining a writing group can help tremendously with your success by providing camaraderie with fellow writers, awards and notoriety, workshops and panels, and the potential to make connections with editors, agents, and publishers, and so more!
+Editor’s Note: Joining a writing group can help tremendously with your success by providing camaraderie with fellow writers, awards and notoriety, workshops and panels, and the potential to make connections with editors, agents, and publishers, and so much more!

 In-Person Writing Communities